Clement Clarke Moore: A Visit from St. Nicholas

 This poem, "arguably the best-known verses ever written by an American," was first published anonymously in the Troy, New York Sentinel on December 23, 1823.
-It was sent to the paper by a friend of Moore.
-Moore was said to have written the poem while visiting his cousin, Mary McVicker, at Constable Hall, in what is now known as Constableville, New York.
+It had been given to the paper's editor by Sarah Sackett of Troy, who probably got it from Harriet Butler of Troy, a family friend of the Moores.

+Anonymous or pseudonymous publication of poetry was customary at the time, but as the poem's popularity grew so did curiosity about its author.
+In response to a query in 1829, Sentinel editor Orville Holley wrote that "We have been given to understand that the author ... belongs by birth and residence to the city of New York, and that he is a gentleman of more merit as a scholar and a writer than many of more noisy pretensions."
+(Italics his.)

+In 1837 Moore was finally publicly identified as the author in journalist Charles Fenno Hoffman's The New-York Book of Poetry, to which Moore had submitted several poems.
+In 1844, he included "Visit" in Poems, an anthology of his works.
+His children, for whom he had originally written the piece, encouraged this publication.
 In 1855, Mary C. Moore Ogden, one of the Moores' married daughters, painted "illuminations" to go with the first color edition of the poem.

-It was not until 1837, in The New-York Book of Poetry (edited by Charles Fenno Hoffman), that the poem was first attributed in print to Moore.
-Initially, Moore refused to deny or confirm authorship of the poem, so as to protect his public reputation as a professor of ancient languages.
-In 1844, he included it in "Poems", an anthology of his works.
-His children, for whom he had originally written the piece, encouraged this publication.
-The original publisher and at least seven others had already acknowledged him as author prior to this release.

 Authorship controversy

 Scholars have debated whether Moore was the author of this poem.
 Professor Donald Foster used textual content analysis and external evidence to argue that Moore could not have been the author.
-Foster believes that Major Henry Livingston, Jr., a New Yorker with Dutch and Scottish roots, should be considered the chief candidate for authorship.
+Foster proposed that Major Henry Livingston, Jr., a New Yorker with Dutch and Scottish roots, should be considered the chief candidate for authorship.
 This view was long espoused by the Livingston family.
 Livingston was distantly related to Moore's wife.